SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 the loop's condition evaluates to ``false`` and the game ends.

-A ``while`` loop is appropriate in this case, because the length of the game is not clear at the start of the ``while`` loop.
+A ``while`` loop is appropriate in this case, because the length of the game isn't clear at the start of the ``while`` loop.
 Instead, the loop is executed until a particular condition is satisfied.

 .. _ControlFlow_DoWhile: